ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

     generated user that Vultr set up for your VPS):

     ![user-prompt](user-prompt.webp)
+    - Notice for Apple device owners: **the browser rendered terminal will not work with lockdown mode enabled**, so just whitelist the site in Safari and you will avoid the thirty minutes of troubleshooting I went through.
   - You'll then need to enter the same password you used earlier when connecting by SSH from your own terminal/PowerShell window.
 This can be found by going to the [Vultr dashboard](https://my.vultr.com) and clicking